davidbeckonline/davidbeckonline-site/content/post/2013/2013-05_time-lapse-thunderstorm.md

 draft: false
 tags: ["d1db3k-blogspot"]
 ---
 *This post was originally published on d1db3k.blogspot.com on 2013-05-04.
-I migrated this post in January 2026.*
+I migrated this post in January 2026.
+The original video has been deleted.*

 ---